ymolists/website/gitpod/docs/self-hosted/latest/installation/on-gke.md

 # Install Gitpod Self-Hosted on Google Kubernetes Engine (GKE)

-> ⚠️ **Deprecated Contents**
->
-> This guide uses the Helm installation method, which is now deprecated.
-We will update it soon.

 Installation instructions for Gitpod Self-Hosted on Google Kubernetes Engine are currently located in the [gitpod-io/gitpod-gke-guide](https://github.com/gitpod-io/gitpod-gke-guide) repository on GitHub.
 The installation process takes around twenty minutes.
 In the end, the following resources are created:

 - A GKE cluster running Kubernetes v1.21 ([rapid channel](https://cloud.google.com/kubernetes-engine/docs/release-notes-rapid)).